awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_details.md

    + On the **Accounts** tab, choose the account that you want to examine\.
    + On the **Organize accounts** tab, navigate to and then choose an account card\.

-   The **Account summary** pane on the right side of the page shows the details of the selected account\.
+   The **Account summary** pane on the right side of the page shows details of the selected account\.

 **Note**
 By default, failed account creation requests are hidden on the **Accounts** tab\.
-You can include these in the list by choosing the switch at the top to change it to **Show**\.
+You can include them in the list by choosing the switch at the top to change it to **Show**\.

 **To view details of an account \(AWS CLI, AWS API\)**
-You can use the following commands to view details of an account:
+You can use one of the following commands to view details of an account:
 + AWS CLI: [aws organizations describe\-account](http://docs.aws.amazon.com/cli/latest/reference/organizations/describe-account.html)
 + AWS API: [DescribeAccount](http://docs.aws.amazon.com/organizations/latest/APIReference/API_DescribeAccount.html)